When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does the Name Lana Mean?

-The name “Lana” is mostly found in English-speaking countries, and Bosnia, Macedonia, Montenegro, Serbia, Slovenia, and Croatia.
-In Croatia, it is commonly the number one choice for baby girls.
+The name “Lana” is a global favorite, finding homes in English-speaking countries as well as Bosnia, Macedonia, Montenegro, Serbia, Slovenia, and Croatia.
+In fact, in Croatia, it has frequently held the title of the number one choice for baby girls, proving its enduring power in Slavic regions.

 How Do I Pronounce Lana?